qubit55/clojupyter_colab_setup/README.md

-# Setting Up Clojupyter on Colab
+# Setting Up Clojupyter in Colab

 Follow these steps to install and use Clojupyter in a Google Colab notebook.